tpavlic/md2qti/README.md

 Which of the following are dinosaurs?

 - [ ] Mammoth
+  > A mammoth is not a dinosaur.
+It is an elephant-like mammal.
 - [x] *Tyrannosaurus rex*
+  > This dinosaur was a carnivore too.
 - [x] Triceratops
 - [ ] *Smilodon fatalis*
+  > _Smilodon_ is the genus for saber-toothed cats.

+> General: To understand these answers, look up the precise definition of a dinosaur.
 ```

 ### Numeric (`{type=num}`)